wpsight/wpcasa-all-import/README.txt

 No, this is an add-on plugin for the WPCasa real estate framework in combination with the WP All Import XML/CSV importer and will not work without the corresponding core plugins.

+= Why do you call a Google maps URL during import? =

+To import addresses with the correct geographic coordinates we to call _maps.googleapis.com/maps/api/geocode/_ to request the coordinates based on the address.
+This works only if you enter a valid Google maps API key.

 == Screenshots ==

 1. WP All Import import template